Iran has drone base near U.S. troops in Syria

 Related: U.S. Shoots Down Syrian Jet

-The U.S. has established a 55-mile deconfliction zone around the base, and warned that any craft entering it may be intercepted.
+The U.S. has established a 55-kilometer de-confliction zone around the base, and warned that any craft entering it may be intercepted.
 They recently deployed rocket launchers, called HIMARS, at the base to support Syrian Democratic Forces operating in the area and to provide protection to the garrison.

 On June 8, the U.S. shot down a drone that had fired on coalition forces near At Tanf.
 A second armed drone was shot down by a U.S. jet on Tuesday as it approached coalition forces in the same area.
 The U.S. also downed a Syrian government warplane earlier this week in northern Syria.